jburmeis/template-webservice-nodejs/README.md

 ```

 ## GitLab CI Builds
 GitLab uses the `.gitlab-ci.yml` file to build the project in the GitLab CI process.
-In the initial setup it only tests and builds the project with Node.js only.
+In the initial setup the configuration only tests and builds the project with Node.js.
 To build and push docker images uncomment the relevant stage and define some relevant CI/CD variables (Settings -> CI/CD -> Variables).